colebrookson/marine-pop-ecol/_pages/course-syllabus.md

   nav: "Course Materials"
 ---

-**Instructor:** Dr. Alexandra (Alex) Davis -- acdavis@ualberta.ca
+**Instructor:** Dr. Alexandra (Alex) Davis (she/her)-- acdavis@ualberta.ca

-**TA:** Cole Brookson -- brookson@ualberta.ca
+**Teaching Assistant:** Cole Brookson (he/him) -- brookson@ualberta.ca

 ## Course Description

 This course explores fundamental theories in marine ecology at population, community, and ecosystem levels of biological organization.
 Our discussions and activities will draw on primary research literature, with an emphasis on case studies from temperate Pacific nearshore marine ecosystems.
-We will use case studies to explore topics including population dynamics and regulation, life history patterns, ecological subsidies, food webs, indirect effects, introduced species, fisheries, and at-risk species using field, laboratory, and quantitative modeling approaches.
-We will explore these concepts through the lens of conserving and restoring wild populations.
+We will explore topics including population dynamics and regulation, life history patterns, ecological subsidies, food webs, indirect effects, introduced species, fisheries, and at-risk species using field, laboratory, and quantitative modeling approaches.
+We will explore these concepts through the lens of conserving and managing wild populations.

 ### Research skills

-During field trips and in the lab, you will learn many of the practical tools marine ecologists use to evaluate the status of populations and communities (e.g. species identification, natural history observation, quadrat and transect sampling, and historical ecology techniques).
-Conducting regular paper discussions in class will develop and reinforce your ability to efficiently digest and critically evaluate peer-reviewed scientific literature, demonstrated through a mock peer-review assignment.
-You will also learn how to construct and evaluate a simple population model in relation to management decisions.
-Throughout the course you will gain hands-on training in statistical analysis and graphing using R, a powerful, open-source statistical programming language now used by most practicing biologists.
+During field trips and in the lab, you will learn many of the practical tools marine ecologists use to evaluate the status of populations and communities (e.g. species identification, natural history observation, intertidal sampling, and historical ecology techniques).
+Regular paper discussions will develop and reinforce your ability to efficiently digest and critically evaluate peer-reviewed scientific literature.
+You will also learn essential quantitative modeling skills through the construction and assesment of a stage-based population model.
+Throughout the course you will gain hands-on training in computational analysis, programming, and version control.
+For this course we will be using R/RStudio (an open source statistical programming language and IDE (Integrated Development Environment)), and Git/GitHub, the industry standard version control software.
 Throughout these activities you will hone your skills in critical thinking, creative problem solving, logical reasoning, effective collaboration, and clear visual and verbal communication.

 ### Physical requirements